It costs how much? Saving for your child’s education

 College graduation.
 Pomp and circumstance.
 Crying parents.
 As students walk across the stage to accept their diplomas, many are taking the final steps of a journey that started the moment they were born—when their parents began planning how to fund their college education.

 Saving for college is like training for a marathon.
 It’s a long-term goal that is bolstered by a good training plan and a coach who can help set you up for success.
 Research shows that a top priority for Americans is “raising their children well.”
 Today, that means helping them get a college education.
-It’s estimated that by 2020, two-thirds of jobs will require higher education or training.
-And, over a lifetime, an individual with a bachelor’s degree will earn approximately $1 million more than one with only a high school diploma.
+According to the Employability Report released by Cengage Group, 62% of employers surveyed say a degree is a must-have for their job candidates.
+1 And, over a lifetime, an individual with a bachelor’s degree will earn approximately $1 million more than one with only a high school diploma.